ytyulkinaxway/axway-open-docs/content/en/docs/apim_howto_guides/apigw_mqclient_tlssetup.md

 ## Integration with IBM MQ

-One of the core components of AMPLIFY API Management is the API Gateway.
+One of the core components of Amplify API Management is the API Gateway.
 API Gateway ships with support for several third-party systems for easier integrations.
 API Gateway is acting as a client requesting services from an external provider.
 One of those built-in features is support for the messaging system [IBM MQ](https://www.ibm.com/products/mq).
 IBM MQ is a widely used enterprise message communication service that often powers complex and mission critical services for large enterprises.

 API Gateway is built on Java and uses Java message service (JMS) for messaging.
 Connecting to JMS servers requires some general configuration and special settings: